 After she approved the wireframe ideas, she worked on getting the images taken and sent to me according to the specs I provided, and I worked on translating the wireframes into a website.
 I knew she was working with no money and so I made a brief search to find a theme that was similar to what I had laid out.
-Then I began work on altering the order of the code to fit the suggested layout.
+Then I began work on altering and adjusting the code to fit the suggested layout.

-After the layout reflected what Lisa approved, I customized the fonts and colors to add in the look and feel that she was going for with her site, which was a Pottery Barn feel.
+After the layout reflected what Lisa approved, I customized the fonts and colors to apply the look and feel that she was going for with her site, which was a Pottery Barn feel.

 Once I received images and copy, I formatted everything and applied it to the website.

 **Unfortunately, due to many life circumstances out of her control, Lisa has been unable to open her online store, and therefore this site is not currently live.
 If you would like to inquire about her product, please let me know!
-I’m sure she would appreciate it! (or check Schoharie Valley Hand Knits periodically.)
+I’m sure she would appreciate it as she does sometimes produce special orders!

 Are You Ready for a Distinctive Website for your business?